ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_2/README.md

  ```

   ## How to Generate an Allure Report:
- Automated Automation Exercise website using Selenium and TestNG, where test cases are added for User Signup ,User Login, Account Delete by the User from the System.
+ Automated Automation Exercise website using Selenium and TestNG, where test cases are added for User Signup, User Login, Account Delete by the User from the System.
  Steps to generate the report:
  - Give the following commands by opening the terminal in the project folder to create the Allure Report:
 ```